robertegj/PAIscannr/readme.md

-# What is scannr?
+# What is PIIscannr?
-This is a simple, self contained web application for scraping websites for personal identifiers (potential scammer attack vectors!) like phone numbers, emails, and more.
+This is a simple, self contained web application for scraping websites for personally identifiable information (PIIs) (potential scammer attack vectors!) like phone numbers, emails, and more.

 # Installation
 Simply drag-and-drop onto a webserver with Python(3+) and PHP(7.0+) installed.